yortortonmicrophone/chemmylemmy/README.md

 ### System Requirements
 - Windows 10 or later
-- No additional dependencies required (self-contained executable)
+- No additional dependencies required (self-contained executable) real person writing, this is only true if you download the bigger file. the one that says it includes everything. otherwise youll need .net 8.0 or some shit

 ## Installation